Louisville Car Accident Lawyer

 Types of Car Accidents

 Car crashes happen in many different ways and each one poses a different risk to you, your vehicle, and your passengers.
-In 2019, 731 people in Kentucky alone lost their lives in a fatal traffic collision.
-On a national level, there were over 6.4 million car accidents recorded by the National Highway Traffic Safety Administration with 34,247 of those ending fatally.
+In 2021, 806 people in Kentucky alone lost their lives in a fatal traffic collision.
+On a national level, the National Highway Traffic Safety Administration estimates that 42,915 people lost their lives in car accidents that same year.
 Here are some of the types of accidents that happen on our roads and highways:

 Head-on Collisions: These types of accidents occur when the front of one vehicle impacts the front of another and can happen when a driver is traveling the wrong way down a road or taking the wrong exit ramp on a highway.